 Generally, children ride in the back seat, and their bones are not fully developed yet.
 The inflatable seatbelt could possibly keep a child from having broken bones from the seatbelt as the result of a crash.
 According to the Ford website, the benefits of the seatbelts are as follows:

 During a crash, the inflatable belt helps distribute crash forces across more of a passenger’s torso than a traditional belt – up to five times more.
 Spreading the pressure over a larger area helps reduce pressure on the passenger’s chest, and helps control head and neck motion.

-If you’ve been injured in an accident, call us for a FREE consultation.
+If you’ve been injured in an accident and need West Virginia Car Accidents Attorney, call us for a FREE consultation.
 Our Toll-Free Number is 1-877-526-3457.
 If you can’t talk now, fill out this form so that we can call you at a better time.